 There is a big display set smack dab in the middle of the machine, with a bevy of controls and a large number of knobs, buttons, and setting labels.
 Once again, this is an advanced machine, so most likely those viewing this piano won’t get overwhelmed.
 Unfortunately, there is no keyboard stand or pedal unit associated with the S750, as this digital piano just is not designed for that.

-Below, please take a look at some of our favorite keyboards currently still for sale on Amazon:
+Below, please take a look at some of our favorite keyboards currently still for sale online:

 Voices and Tones